Genesis Motor: Stand-alone brand

 Genesis Motor announced the launch of its first model, the G90 (EQ900 in South Korea), on 9 December 2015.
 Genesis launched in the United States in late 2016 with the G80 and G90.
-In the U.S., Genesis vehicles are sold through a subset of existing Hyundai dealers, with designated space for Genesis within the dealerships' showrooms.

-In June 2018, according to the reports, Genesis Motor ranked first on J.D.
-Power's Initial Quality Study.

-In May 2021, Genesis launched in the European market alongside the debut of Genesis G70 Shooting Brake.
-Genesis is now being marketed in South Korea, China, the Middle East, Russia, Canada, Australia and the United States, Europe, and the rest of Asia.
+In the United States, Genesis vehicles are sold through certain existing Hyundai dealerships, with designated space for Genesis within the showrooms.
+In May 2021, Genesis launched in the European market alongside the debut of the Genesis G70.
+Genesis is now being marketed in South Korea, China, the Middle East, Russia, Canada, Australia, the United States, Europe, Japan and the rest of Asia.

-Models

-History

 The initial Genesis vehicle was marketed in South Korea as the Genesis G90, which is the brand's flagship model.
-In late 2016, the brand launched in the United States with two models: the G80 (previously sold as the Hyundai Genesis) and G90 (previously sold as the Hyundai Equus).
+In late 2016, the brand launched in the United States with two models: the G80 (previously sold as the Hyundai Genesis), and G90.
 On 14 September 2016 a third model, the Genesis G70, was unveiled in Namyang, South Korea.
 The G70 was introduced to the United States market during the 2018 New York Auto Show on 28 March 2018.

+In September 2021, Genesis announced its electrification brand vision, which included launching all new vehicles as electric vehicles after 2025; The brand has decided to produce all new vehicles to be launched from 2025 as fuel cell-based or battery-based electric vehicles, and also plans to sell only electric vehicles in its sales network.
+The brand has established a plan to achieve carbon neutrality by 2035, making net carbon emissions zero by stopping the sale of internal combustion engine vehicles.
+In August 2024, a revised version of the plan was announced, which included a push for a hybrid transition.

 The brand's first SUV, the GV80, formally debuted on 14 January 2020.
 In April 2021, Genesis unveiled its first production electric vehicle, the Electrified G80.
 At the 2021 Shanghai International Automobile Industry Exhibition, Genesis showed three new vehicles: the Electrified G80, the Genesis X Concept, and an EV-based Gran Turismo concept car.
-In August 2021, Genesis released first-hand images of the latest GV60, the new EV SUV for the brand.
+In August 2021, Genesis released images of the latest GV60, the new EV SUV for the brand.